The English, Scottish & Australian Bank, now the Fair Trade Shop

 Information

-Local farmer, Gerald Parker sat overnight in front of the safe with a loaded double-barrelled shotgun until bank representatives from Murwillumbah could arrive to empty the safe; by all reports, the contents survived the fire intact.
+During the devastating 1914 fire, local farmer Gerald Parker sat overnight in front of the safe with a loaded double-barrelled shotgun until bank representatives from Murwillumbah could arrive to empty it.
+By all accounts, the contents survived intact!

-The original building had been built in timber.
-When it was rebuilt around the original vault and fireplaces, it was built in expensive fibro imported from France by James Hardie Pty Ltd. (fibro was not made in Australia till 1917).
-When the bank was rebuilt in 1914, the owner was Edmund Williams.
+The original timber building was rebuilt around the original vault and fireplaces using expensive fibro imported from France by James Hardie Pty Ltd (fibro wasn't manufactured in Australia until 1917).

-During the outbreak of influenza in 1919, the Uki School was used as a hospital, and the kitchen of the bank residence was used to prepare the food for the patients.
+During the influenza outbreak of 1919, the Uki School served as a hospital, and the kitchen of the bank residence was used to prepare food for patients.

-From 1960 to 1961, the bank area was used as a meeting place for the Buffalo Lodge for £1 per meeting until local church dignitaries acted to cease the activities.
+The bank agency finally closed on July 30th, 1955.
+From 1960 to 1961, the bank area served as a meeting place for the Buffalo Lodge for £1 per meeting until local church dignitaries intervened to stop the activities.

-The old bank was restored and heritage listed in 1992.
-Quaint touches included in the restoration were a repolished yellow teak floor, a unique key for the historic Chubb safe and a “scrubbed up” old stove dating from the 1800s.
-The colours used to paint the restored building are the same as the original structure.
-The old lino was removed, tested, and found to have been made around the turn of the twentieth century and brought out from Scotland.
+The old bank was restored and heritage-listed in 1992, preserving features like the repolished yellow teak floor, the unique key for the historic Chubb safe, and a "scrubbed up" old stove from the 1800s.
+The colours used match the original structure, and testing revealed the old linoleum dated from around the turn of the twentieth century and had been imported from Scotland.

 This point of interest is part of the tour: Historic Uki Village - Walking Tour